Table of Contents

 The job market, especially in developed countries, has witnessed a considerable shift away from labor-intensive forms of employment, such as truck driving, as people opt for more sedentary lifestyles.
 The result of this changing labor environment is that even though human capital is available, there is little interest in taking up such jobs.

 One possible solution to this problem is the introduction of automated motor vehicles within the trucking industry.
-With a reduced reliance on human intervention to complete a driving task, self-driving vehicles will allow a gradual redistribution of skills and labor that will hopefully bring balance to the labor market.
+With a reduced reliance on human intervention to complete a driving task, self-driving vehicles will allow a gradual redistribution of skills and labor, hopefully bringing balance to the labor market.

 While self-driving trucks will probably mean an increase in the number of trucks themselves on our highways in the coming years, improved driving skills and strict adherence to road safety will probably help traffic move more smoothly for all road users.